epozzobon/cynthion-dump/README.md

 ## Build

-Just execute `make` in the project directory
+Just execute `make` in the project directory.

+I is also tested to compile in windows 10 64-bit using mingw.

 ## Setup